2022 Houston Astros season

-The Astros secured a sixth consecutive playoff berth following a 5–0 win against the Oakland Athletics.
+The Astros secured a sixth consecutive playoff berth following a 5–0 win against the Oakland Athletics on September 16.
 On September 19, they clinched their fifth AL West title in the last six seasons following a 4–0 win against the Tampa Bay Rays.
-With a 106–56 regular season record, the win total represented the second-highest total to date in franchise history—trailing only the 2019 club with 107—and the fifth time the Astros reached at least 100.
+With a 106–56 regular season record, this win total represented the second-highest total to date in franchise history—trailing only the 2019 club (107)—and fifth time having reached 100.
 Their AL West title was the 12th division title in franchise history, seventh playoff berth over the previous eight seasons, and 16th playoff appearance overall.

 Houston swept Seattle in the American League Division Series (ALDS) to reach the American League Championship Series (ALCS) for a sixth straight season, in doing so becoming the first team in major league history to win a postseason series in six consecutive seasons.
-They swept the New York Yankees in the ALCS for their fourth AL pennant and fifth pennant overall.
-The Astros advanced to the World Series and faced the Philadelphia Phillies.
+Starting with Alvarez' walk-off home run in Game 1 of the ALDS, he hit three go-ahead home runs with his team trailing in the sixth inning or later during the 2022 playoffs; no other player had ever done so more than once during his career.
+The Astros then swept the New York Yankees in the ALCS for their fourth AL pennant and fifth pennant overall.
+They advanced to the World Series and faced the Philadelphia Phillies.
 In Game 4, Javier, Bryan Abreu, Rafael Montero, and Pressly all combined for another no-hitter, just the second in World Series history.
-On November 5, they beat the Phillies 4–1 in Game 6 at Minute Maid Park to win their second championship and first since 2017.
-The 2022 Astros became just the third team after the 1995 Atlanta Braves and the 2019 Washington Nationals to sweep the LCS since the best-of-seven-game format was introduced and subsequently win the World Series.
-The momentum for this World Series run resulted largely from a historic bullpen performance which surrendered just five total earned runs, rookie shortstop Jeremy Peña, who claimed both ALCS and World Series Most Valuable Player (MVP) honors, and Yordan Alvarez, who connected for go-ahead home runs in three of the Astros’ eleven postseason victories.
-In his 25th season, Dusty Baker earned his first championship as a manager.
-The Astros became the first team to have a winning percentage of .622 (or better) in a six-season span (2017–2022) with multiple World Series titles since the 1953–1958 New York Yankees, and they became the sixth team since 1960 to win the World Series after losing it the previous year.
-Several pundits have posited the 2022 Astros as one of the most dominant teams in MLB history, owing largely to the club's immense pitching success throughout the entire regular season and postseason.
+On November 5, they defeated the Phillies 4–1 in Game 6 at Minute Maid Park to win their second championship and first since 2017, capped by Alvarez' third go-ahead home run of the playoffs.
+Rookie shortstop Jeremy Peña claimed both ALCS and World Series Most Valuable Player (MVP) honors after having hit .345 with four home runs and eight runs batted in during the playoffs.

+Following the season, Verlander won his third Cy Young Award, Altuve and Alvarez both won Silver Slugger Awards, and Peña and Tucker won Gold Glove Awards.
+Moreover, Altuve, Alvarez, Verlander and Valdez all received All-MLB First Team honors, while Tucker and Pressly were selected to the All-MLB Second Team.

 Offseason

-Summary of Astros' offseason
+Summary

 The Houston Astros entered the 2022 MLB season as runners-up in the 2021 World Series championship, falling to the Atlanta Braves in six games.
 It was the Astros' third World Series appearance in five years, including a route to their fifth consecutive American League (AL) Championship Series.
 They had won the AL West division with 95–67 record, their fourth division championship in five seasons.